OpenCadia/OpenCadia/README.md

 > pyinstaller --onefile -i pyobd.ico --add-data "pyobd.ico;." pyobd.py

-Actually I have already created it, and you can download it from here(maybe sometimes your antivirus will give you false positive, but it is made from the code you have here on github): https://drive.google.com/file/d/1ozxk8vIQi7bztI7t-w3T_ViGNyE9mOVP/view?usp=sharing
+Actually I have already created it, and you can download it from here(maybe sometimes your antivirus will give you a false positive, but it is made from the code you have here on github): https://drive.google.com/file/d/1ozxk8vIQi7bztI7t-w3T_ViGNyE9mOVP/view?usp=sharing

 On Debian 10 type these commands to install the requirements: